Sylvester Jr.: Later appearances

 After the original Looney Tunes shorts, Junior would show up sporadically in later years.
 In the 1990s animated series The Sylvester & Tweety Mysteries, Sylvester has a flashback to his childhood in the episode "A Mynah Problem"; in the flashback sequence, young Sylvester looks like Sylvester Jr. and Sylvester's father looks like the adult Sylvester.

 He is seen in one of the "Mysterious Phenomenon of the Unexplained" shorts of the Stranger Than Fiction Looney Tunes web shorts compilation DVD alongside his father on a camping trip interrupted by Bigfoot.

 He appears as a boss in the third world in the video game The Bugs Bunny Birthday Blowout, riding his skateboard.
+He also appears in the video game 'Sylvester and Tweety: Cagey Capers' by giving hints to where Tweety is hiding.

+Sylvester Junior appears in the Looney Tunes Cartoons episode in cameo Happy Birthday Bugs Bunny!.

+Sylvester Jr. makes an appearance as one of the many toons approaching "Kevin Avery" at the dénouement of Coyote vs. Acme (2026).